billarin1420/Exploratory_Data_Analysis_Project1/README.md

 # Exploratory_Data_Analysis_Project1
 Exploratory Data Analysis Project1

-It is is the program and .png output files for the project1
+Below a brief explanation on the setting needed in your PC to run the programs for the project1 of the exploratory data analysis course part of the Jhons Hopkins coursera data science specialization.

-Set "C:/Exploratory Project" as working directory
+Create and set "C:/Exploratory Project" as working directory

-Download the dataset in previous working directory and make sure the name of the dataset is household_power_consumption.txt
+Download the dataset in the previous working directory, making sure the name of the dataset is household_power_consumption.txt

 Put the four .R files (ie. Plot1.R, Plot2.R, Plot3.R, Plot4.R) in the previous directory